The Throne - Preview

 “I shall await your return then.”
 Gwen walked away and back into the ballroom.

-As soon as Gwen was out of earshot, Colette said to Peter, “I know that you have your eye set on that princess, and I myself admit she is very lovely, Peter, but you should know His Majesty wants her wed to His Royal Highness, Daniel Von Detton, the Prince of Saxony.”
+As soon as Gwen was out of earshot, Colette said to Peter, “I know you have your eye set on that princess, and I myself admit she is very lovely, Peter, but you should know His Majesty wants her wed to His Serene Highness, Dimitri Petrovic, the Prince of Kiev.”

 “So I hear,” Lady Colette said, hoping her plan to turn Peter’s attention away from the Princess was working.